-The daily (12 UTC) surface current components from the 50-layer PSY4V3R1 Mercator 1/12-degree 3D analysis system (Lellouche et al., 2018; Gasparin et al., 2019) were also analyzed (PSY4V3R1 Mercator 1/12-degree 3D analysis, available at: https://resources.marine.copernicus.eu/product-detail/GLOBAL_ANALYSIS_FORECAST_PHY_001_024/DATA-ACCESS, last
+The daily (12:00 UTC) surface current components from the 50-layer PSY4V3R1 Mercator 1/12° 3D analysis system (Lellouche et al., 2018; Gasparin et al., 2019) were also analyzed (PSY4V3R1 Mercator 1/12° 3D analysis.

-- 125 access: 17 January 2022).
 The atmospheric surface forcing is extracted from the 3-hourly ECMWF (European Centre for Medium-Range Weather Forecasts) IFS (Integrated Forecast System).
-This version of Mercator model includes assimilation of observational data quite similarly to HYCOM NCODA system (i.e. satellite altimeter sea surface height, satellite and in situ sea surface temperature, temperature vertical profiles and salinity vertical profiles).
-Unlike the HYCOM GLBy0.08 native grid including higher resolution in latitude (i.e. 0.04 degree), the Mercator native grid is uniform in longitude and latitude with 0.08-degree horizontal - 130 grid resolution.
-This would suggest that HYCOM may better reproduce small scale patterns than Mercator.
-Moreover, as described by Lellouche et al. (2018), the Mercator bathymetry includes GEBCO8 data in regions shallower than 200 m and the coarse 1 arcminute ETOPO1 data (Amante and Eakins, 2009) in regions deeper than 300 m.
-The complex bathymetry of the Lesser Antilles Arc studied here could be less realistic in the Mercator than in the HYCOM fields.
+This version of the Mercator model includes assimilation of observational data quite similarly to the HYCOM NCODA system (i.e., satellite altimeter sea surface height, satellite and in situ sea surface temperature, temperature vertical profiles, and salinity vertical profiles).
+Unlike the HYCOM GLBy0.08 native grid including higher resolution in latitude (i.e., 0.04°), the Mercator native grid is uniform in longitude and latitude with 0.08° horizontal grid resolution.
+This would suggest that HYCOM may better reproduce small-scale patterns than Mercator.
+Moreover, as described by Lellouche et al. (2018), the Mercator bathymetry includes GEBCO8 data in regions shallower than 200 m and the coarse 1 arcmin ETOPO1 data (Amante and Eakins, 2009) in regions deeper than 300 m.
+The complex bathymetry of the Lesser Antilles arc studied here could be less realistic in the Mercator than in the HY-COM fields.